 The full Jakarta EE platform also provides a number of technologies in each of the containers defined by this specification.
 Jakarta EE Technologies indicates the technologies with their required versions, which containers include the technologies, and whether the technology is required (REQ), proposed optional (POPT), or optional (OPT).
 Each Jakarta EE profile specification will include a similar table describing which technologies are required for the profile.
-Note that some technologies are marked Optional, as described in the next section.
+Note that some technologies are marked

+Optional, as described in the next section.
+Please see the table in the section Application Programming Interface for the specific versions required for each component.

 Note: Jakarta EE 9 introduced the concept of "removed" technologies.
 This is the final stage of a technology's lifecycle where the technology is officially removed from the Jakarta EE Platform.
 This is a stronger statement than making a technology "optional", since a "removed" technology will no longer be maintained for future versions of the Platform.
 Removed Jakarta Technologies documents these removed technologies.